kaidx3/file-templater/README.md

 ﻿# file-templater

-A simple CLI application that allows you to save templates of files and create files based on those templates in any directory with any name.
+A simple CLI tool for managing file templates.
+It allows you to save custom file templates and quickly generate new files from them in any directory.

 ## Usage